jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 1.96
 Igor 8 OSX XOPs now available. version 2.0 of 64-bit xops.
 Modified "Configure GUI..." menu name and added warning on name shortening.
 Should generate dialog when names are too long and users are not using Igor 8 with long names enabled.
 Only once per Igor experiment.
+Added checkbox to use for calibration FWHM of sample and not Blank.
+Due to variability of Blanks this adds to uncertainty of the absolute intensity calibration.
+Improved on negative background subtractions...

 1.95  7/7/2018